-Northern New Mexico student futures impacted by LANL-supported STEM initiatives
+Northern New Mexico student futures impacted by Lab-supported STEM initiatives

 The Laboratory is wholly committed to inspiring the youth of today to lead in the areas of technology and scientific discovery tomorrow.
 As part of our mission to engage students in STEM (Science, Technology, Engineering and Mathematics) fields, we have found that bringing about change in a student’s life begins with the basics, and we are actively equipping them with the skills and knowledge to succeed.

 Once students have the tools they need, they can focus on learning.
 Their educational journeys frequently begin with a fascination in one of the STEM fields that is often nurtured through one of the many Laboratory-supported education programs.
 For example, students may have the opportunity to work side by side with an engineer mentor while building a Future City model, or they may learn how to use Sim City software or learn programming skills as they build their robot for the RoboRAVE International competition.
 And, this year, a new opportunity to build an electric car will be presented to students.
 Key life skills, such as working in teams, developing presentation skills and thinking creatively, can all be accomplished through these science education initiatives that LANL puts forth.
 Learn more about these programs by visiting the Lab's education website.

 Congressman Ben Ray Luján’s staff held mobile office hours on Thursday, June 26, 2014, in six locations, including Los Alamos.
 Mobile office hours provide constituents who may not have the means or time to travel to one of the district offices greater access to the services that Luján’s staff offer.